haxtheweb/edtechjoker/draft-outline.md

 - Do the best you can to provide the most complete solution you can
 - We'll have discussions and in-class review to improve the quality of solutions
 - Next week we'll remediate to improve solutions and ensure everyone stretches to the same level
-- LAs will grade harshly based on requirements, but realize this is still only 2 points.
-The more critical thing will be the feedback given as far as what's missing
+- LAs will grade harshly based on requirements, but realize this is still only 4 points.
+The more critical thing will be the feedback given as far as what's missing as opposed to real attempts that are broken